themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-To report a diagnostic message just call `ReportDiagnostic` with all the needed parameters:
+to wepowt a diagnostic message just c-caww `ReportDiagnostic` with aww the nyeeded pawametews:

 ```csharp
 context.ReportDiagnostic(Diagnostic.Create(